openstack-archive/networking-ansible/doc/source/install/install-rdo.rst

 .. _install-rdo:

-Install and configure for Red Hat Enterprise Linux and CentOS
+Install for Red Hat Enterprise Linux, Fedora, and CentOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the Ansible Networking ML2 Driver
+This section describes how to install the Networking-Ansible ML2 Driver
-for Red Hat Enterprise Linux 7 and CentOS 7.
+for Red Hat Enterprise Linux 7, Fedora, and CentOS 7.

-.. include:: common_prerequisites.rst

 Install and configure components
 --------------------------------